AndreyKovalevskiy/BulbaTalks/README.md

+**CocoaHeads-iOS-School-Twitter-project** - the repository is created for educational purposes.

+The BulbaTalks is the name of a training project from CocoaHeads-iOS-School (first generation).

 # BulbaTalks

-The BulbaTalks is a learning project from CocoaHeads-iOS-School.
 BulbaTalks is an application using Twitter API.
-BulbaTalks has some features that are on Twitter.
+This application has some features that are on Twitter.

 **Twitter** is a microblogging system that allows you to send and receive short posts called tweets.
 Tweets can be up to 140 characters long and can include links to relevant websites and resources.